pjustino/weatherForecast/README.md

         "unit": "FAHRENHEIT"
     }
     ```

-5. Response is also a JSON with a success boolean an error message
+5. Response is a JSON with a success flag an error message (not emtpy in case of error)
     ```json
     {
         "success": true,